Clueless and confused to decide whether to run ads on Facebook or Google?

-If a person’s sink starts to leak, they immediately search for a plumber.
+If a sink starts to leak, they immediately search for a plumber.
 They will be searching for a plumber on Google.
 If the plumber is using Google Ads, his business will appear in front of the potential customer.

 If the plumber was advertising his services on Facebook, the potential customer might not remember his business.
 Even if they remember they won’t be searching for the plumber on Facebook.
 Google is their ideal solution provider during a crisis.

 When we look at conversion, Facebook Ads are less effective compared to Google Ads.
 We agree that you’ll be able to generate leads from Facebook ads, but it will take time for you to convert the leads to paying customers.
-Facebook is a social platform that users want to relax and scroll news feeds to find something that can entertain them.
+Facebook is a social platform where users want to relax and scroll through news feeds to find something that can entertain them.

-To be successful on Facebook, you need to create a community with either Facebook Page or Facebook groups to get your audience engaged with your brand.
+To be successful on Facebook, you need to create a community with either Facebook Page or Facebook group to get your audience engaged with your brand.
 These people are most likely to buy your products and services when they need them.

 If your goal is to build brand awareness and keep your audience engaged with your brand, then Facebook is the ideal platform.
 But, if you’re focused on converting your audience into customers with a short buyer journey, Google Ads is your answer.

-Targeting Options on Google Ads and Facebook Ads
+Targeting Options on Facebook and Google Ads

 When we talk about granular targeting, Facebook is the winner here.
 Although both Google ads and Facebook Ads provide various targeting options like demographics and locations, Facebook has advanced targeting options.